Hi-van is supported by its audience. When you purchase through links on my site, I may earn an affiliate commission. Learn more

 100 amps X 12V = 1200 Watts for one hour.

-The quality of any distinct 100ah deep cycle battery is determined by the quality and strength of the materials used and the design of the battery’s interior structure.
+The quality of any distinct 100ah deep cycle battery is determined by the quality and strength of the materials used and the battery’s interior structure design.

 The best deep cycle batteries are one that provides consistent, reliable, and safe power for as many charging cycles as possible over its prescribed lifetime.